 Unless you are an experienced SEO professional or quite an advanced SEO hobbyist, it’s likely you either have little clue what you’re doing or are following SEO methods that were successful 3 or 4 years ago.
-We cannot stress this enough: times, they are a changing, and a whole lot has changed in such a small window of time, it’s not worth your time maintaining SEO activities that are irrelevant and potentially damaging.
+We cannot stress this enough: times, they are a changing, and a lot has changed in such a small window of time, it’s not worth your time maintaining SEO activities that are irrelevant and potentially damaging.

 Competition online is only growing fiercer every day, so we’ve compiled a list of the top # trends for SEO in 2020.
-For those of you that do have a little bit of SEO knowledge, you may have already noticed some of these trends gaining momentum in 2019.
+For those of you that do have a little of SEO knowledge, you may have already noticed some of these trends gaining momentum in 2019.
 We’re here to tell you which ones are sticking around for 2020 so you can focus on these and leave the rest in the past like other fads – we’re looking at you patterned leggings, ‘shutter shades’ and man-buns!

 Secure your site

 Okay, so website security isn’t normally the first thing that comes to mind when thinking of Search Engine Optimisation in 2020 (or ever!) but it’s certainly worth thinking about.

 While it might be obvious to some that securing your website is as important as having locks on a brick and mortar shop’s door, many people are still unaware of the impacts that these security measures (or lack thereof) have on your SEO.